MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-type-accuracy.md

 - If alignment consistency with real-world objects is important, don't place holograms more than 3 meters away from the anchor.
 If your scenario needs to cover large spaces, you might want to split your steps into different guides to maximize position consistency.
 If that’s not possible, or if your scenario requires greater positional consistency than shown in the table above, contact the Dynamics 365 Guides team so we can better understand your scenario and address your feedback in future releases.

 - A hologram's perceived position depends on the user’s view point.
 When an author places a hologram 1 meter in front of them, operators looking at this hologram from 3 meters might perceive it to be at a different location.
-As an author, to ensure consistency of hologram perceived position, make sure you are authoring the position from a viewpoint most likely to be used by your operators.
+As an author, to ensure consistency of hologram perceived position, make sure you are authoring from a viewpoint most likely to be used by your operators.

 - When authoring, you're placing holograms in 3D space.
-Making sure the holograms are aligned with the expected target in terms of depth is crucial, as the smallest depth position variation can greatly impact the operator's perceived hologam position if viewed from a slightly different viewpoint.
+Making sure the holograms are aligned with the expected target in terms of depth is crucial, as the smallest depth position variation can greatly impact the operator's perceived hologram position if viewed from a slightly different viewpoint.
 To ensure proper depth position, look at your hologram from the side and readjust if needed.

 ## What's next?